Securing the Electric Vehicle Charging Infrastructure: Introduction

 \chapter{Introduction}

 Electric vehicles (EVs) can improve air quality and reduce our carbon emissions.
-To support the adoption of EVs, several countries announced plans to end the sale of petrol and diesel cars (by 2030 in the UK)\footnote{Dempsey, N., Hinson, S., 2021.
-House of Commons Library: Electric vehicles and infrastructure. \url{https://commonslibrary.parliament.uk/research-briefings/cbp-7480/}}.
+To support the adoption of EVs, several countries announced plans to end the sale of petrol and diesel cars (by 2030 in the UK)~\cite{pickett2021electric}.

-With millions of EVs forecasted to be on the road in the coming years, charging their batteries needs to be managed to prevent overloading the electricity grid and minimise costly upgrades that are ultimately paid for by consumers\footnote{Neaimeh M, Wardle R, Jenkins AM, Yi J, Hill G, Lyons PF, Hübner Y, Blythe PT, Taylor PC.
-A probabilistic approach to combining smart meter and electric vehicle charging data to investigate distribution network impacts.
-Applied Energy.
-2015 Nov 1;157:688-98. \url{https://www.sciencedirect.com/science/article/pii/S0306261915001944}}.
+With millions of EVs forecasted to be on the road in the coming years, charging their batteries needs to be managed to prevent overloading the electricity grid and minimise costly upgrades that are ultimately paid for by consumers~\cite{neaimeh2015probabilistic}.

 Unmanaged charging is still prevalent, where the battery of the EV will begin charging as soon as it is connected to the charging station until it is fully charged.